wikicrafter/adblock/README.md

-<p>Introducing <strong>AdBlocker </strong>, the ultimate ad-blocking solution that enhances your browsing experience by eliminating annoying online advertisements.
+<p>Introducing <strong>Open-Source </strong><strong>AdBlocker </strong>, the ultimate ad-blocking solution that enhances your browsing experience by eliminating annoying online advertisements.
 Tired of intrusive pop-ups, flashy banners, and disruptive video ads?
 AdBlocker is here to revolutionize your web browsing by providing a seamless, distraction-free environment across all websites.</p>
 <p>With AdBlocker, you can reclaim control of your online experience.
 No more wasting time closing countless ads or being bombarded with irrelevant promotional content.
 Our powerful and intelligent ad-blocking technology ensures that advertisements are effectively blocked, allowing you to focus on what matters most: the content you love.</p>
 <h3>Key Features:</h3>
 <ol>